 It means little things like giving your struggling learner advance warning.
 For instance, rather than demanding my son stop everything he is doing right now instantly, I give him at least a fifteen-minute warning.
 Or I will give him choices.
 Like, “Hey, would you like to do school at 10:00 or 10:30?”

 And always have empathy.
 I learned this most from Love and Logic.
 LEAD with empathy and mean it, especially if your son or daughter has made a wrong decision or they are struggling in a minor way.
 Because you never want to minimize their feelings or tell them they are not feeling a certain way.
 That will lead to them shutting down and not trusting you.
 Feelings are feelings, and perceptions are reality.

 So just saying a simple “I’m sad for you” when your child is struggling can go a long way!

 5) Be consistent.

-Now I confess I have a hard time with this, but it’s so important.
-When your child is having a hard time or being defiant, making empty threats is only going to make your situation worse.
+I have a hard time with this, but it’s so important.
+When your child is having a hard time or being defiant, making empty threats will only worsen your situation.
 You’re training your child to ignore you until that moment when your tone gets serious, and they know they have to obey.

 Communication is so important when teaching a struggling learner.
-In fact, communication is essential in EVERY aspect of life.
+Communication is essential in EVERY aspect of life.
 These keys will not only help you with your child but will assist in all areas of your life!

 Do you need more help with your struggling learner?
 Check out our special need courses, tutoring, and advising at True North Homeschool Academy.

-Married to Travis Beasley, Dana is a homeschooling mother to her Asperger son, Sam.
-She helped her husband start his architectural business, Essential Pillar Architecture, and assists him with marketing and administration.
+Married to Travis Beasley, Dana is a homeschooling mother to her Asperger’s son, Sam.
+She helped her husband start his architectural business, Essential Pillar Architecture, and assisted him with marketing and administration.

 World History – Adapted for Struggling Learners$727.00